rust-lang/mdBook/README.md

 ## What does it look like?

-The [**Documentation**](http://azerupi.github.io/mdBook/) for mdBook has been written in Markdown and is using mdBook to generate the online book-like website you can read.
+The [**User Guide**](https://rust-lang-nursery.github.io/mdBook/) for mdBook has been written in Markdown and is using mdBook to generate the online book-like website you can read.
 The documentation uses the latest version on GitHub and showcases the available features.

 ## Installation

 There are multiple ways to install mdBook.

 1. **Binaries**
-   Binaries are available for download [here](https://github.com/azerupi/mdBook/releases).
+   Binaries are available for download [here](https://github.com/rust-lang-nursery/mdBook/releases).
 Make sure to put the path to the binary into your `PATH`.

 2. **From Crates.io**
    This requires [Rust and Cargo](https://www.rust-lang.org/) to be installed.
 Once you have installed Rust, type the following in the terminal: